 The GEC Model brings together the modelling capabilities of the WEM and ETP models.
 The result is a large-scale bottom-up partial-optimisation modelling framework allowing for a unique set of analytical capacities in energy markets, technology trends, policy strategies and investments across the energy sector that would be critical to achieve climate goals.
-IEA’s GEC Model covers 26 regions individually that can be aggregated to world-level results and all sectors across the energy system with dedicated bottom-up modelling for:
+The IEA’s GEC Model covers 29 regions that can be aggregated to world-level results, and covers all sectors across the energy system with dedicated bottom-up modelling for:

 - Final energy demand, covering industry, transport, buildings, agriculture and other non-energy use.
 This is driven by detailed modelling of energy service and material demand.

 - Energy transformation, including electricity generation and heat production, refineries, the production of biofuels, hydrogen and hydrogen-derived fuels and other energy-related processes, as well as related transmission and distribution systems, storage and trade.